Here’s a quick quiz to whet your appetite for what’s to follow! Let’s get started with 3 questions about legendary Canadian poker players:

 Hot Poker Venues in Toronto

 The Canadian poker scene is bubbling over with excitement.
 Toronto is one of the hottest destinations for poker players.
-Ontario casino poker rooms include Casino Niagara where players can enjoy Omaha Hi-Lo at 12 poker tables, Texas Holdem in limit and no limit games, and Daily Poker Cash Games.
+Ontario no deposit casinos poker rooms include Casino Niagara where players can enjoy Omaha Hi-Lo at 12 poker tables, Texas Holdem in limit and no limit games, and Daily Poker Cash Games.

 Another popular hotspot is Casino Rama.
 This features 12 poker tables and it runs 24/7.